ferodali/game_15/README.txt

 In android version you can determine size of puzzle with clicking on small 'S' button.

-In android I placed whole directory as is and played it from there.
+I use https://github.com/stevedonovan/AndroLua to run it in android In android I placed whole directory as is and played it from there.
 In alshell I issued these commands:
 > .m game_15.15lib